Support Services & Therapy for Obsessive-Compulsive Disorder (OCD)

 When someone has OCD, they experience repeating obsessions (thoughts) and compulsions (behaviors) they can’t control.
 The obsessions caused by OCD create anxiety that urges the person to do an action.
 They may check a locked door, count items, or order and arrange things.
 A person with OCD spends at least one hour every day thinking about their obsessions or performing compulsions.

-Most individuals develop OCD symptoms as teenagers or young adults.
+Most individuals with OCD develop symptoms as teenagers or young adults.
 We don’t know the exact cause of this disorder, but it seems to have a connection to environment and genetics.
 Trauma may also trigger the issues associated with OCD.

 How Does OCD Impact a Person’s Life?